We graded every x402 endpoint with Cloudflare's agent-readiness scanner

 Methodology

-We pulled every is_active = true endpoint from our database (25 770 rows across 573 services), deduped by hostname (the scanner looks at host-level artifacts: /robots.txt, /.well-known/*, MCP/A2A cards), and POSTed each unique host's first endpoint URL to https://isitagentready.com/api/scan.
-Concurrency 4, 60-second per-call timeout, polite User-Agent identifying ourselves.
+We pulled every is_active = true endpoint from our database (25,950 rows across 573 services), deduped by hostname (the scanner looks at host-level artifacts: /robots.txt, /.well-known/*, MCP/A2A cards), and POSTed each unique host's first endpoint URL to https://isitagentready.com/api/scan.

 Results

-The story isn't subtle.
-98.4% of the x402 catalog by endpoint reach sits at level 0 or level 1: no agent-readiness signals beyond robots.txt and a sitemap.
+The bulk story is the same as the partial sweep: 96.6% of the catalog by endpoint reach (level 0 + level 1) emits no agent-readiness signals beyond robots.txt + a sitemap.
+The big providers are bare metal.

 Per-check pass rates

 What signals do x402 hosts actually emit?
-(Sorted by % of hosts passing each check.)
+(Sorted by % of hosts passing each check.
+Denominator is 392 — the hosts where the scanner returned a check breakdown; the 157 unknown hosts have no checks to grade.)

 | Check | % passing | Notes |